sybenx/aarwares-site/bartender.md

 **_notice! if you have multiple Heart Aces, make sure you only have one before playing_**

+Game can be played with a normal deck of playing cards (1 deck for 2 players, 2 decks for 3-4).

+### _To Play_

-Shuffle deck, deal 7 cards to each player, including coins.
-Then separate coins from deck, making two draw and discard piles: coin pile and main draw pile, and a space for shovels.
-Place these on opposite ends of the playing area.
+Separate coins from deck, making two draw and discard piles for coins and one main draw pile on opposite ends of the market square (the center playing area).

 In front of each player is their own bar where their cards are in play.
 Always immediately play bartender (KQJ) and customer (heart) cards.